Capital Letters in English Part 2 - Her Majesty the Queen

 Let’s make our little comparison again to illustrate a significant difference.
 This time let’s use the name of a world-known tower.
 (EN = English, FIN = Finnish, BG = Bulgarian, DE = German, RUS = Russian)

-Pisa is the name of a city, and naturally, it’s written in capital letters in all four languages above.
+Pisa is the name of a city, and naturally, it has a capital letter in all four languages above.
 However, Finnish doesn’t use capital letters for either leaning or tower (in bold), and neither does Russian.
 What is more, the Russian translation does not include the word leaning.
 In Bulgarian, only the word for leaning is capitalized while, in German, only the word for tower is capitalized (which is normal for German, because they capitalize every noun).

 That’s not the case in English.
 We need capital letters for all the words which are part of the name.